 Bhaskar Pant is the Executive Director of MIT Professional Education, the arm of MIT that provides technical professionals a gateway to MIT expertise via education courses and programs designed for them.
 More than 1,500 professionals from over sixty countries arrive on the MIT campus in Cambridge, Massachusetts, every summer to attend courses of a diverse set of technical disciplines.
-In addition, over 10,000 professionals worldwide are now attending MIT’s online professional courses that include topics such as Big Data.
-MIT Professional Education is also offering select MIT courses in locations in Asia, Latin America, and Europe
+In addition, over 10,000 professionals worldwide are now attending MIT’s online professional courses that include topics such as Data Science, Innovation and Internet of Things etc. MIT Professional Education is also offering select MIT courses in locations in Asia, Latin America, and Europe

 Previously, Mr. Pant led the global corporate training arm of the World Learning Graduate Institute in Vermont and held senior management positions at media and media technology companies such as Sony Corporation and Turner Broadcasting/CNN.
 Mr. Pant was the first President of Turner Broadcasting’s subsidiary in India.

 Mr. Pant holds an undergraduate degree in electrical engineering from the University of Rochester and a graduate degree in communications and management from Indiana University in Bloomington.
 Besides managing MIT Professional Education, Mr. Pant teaches intercultural communication to engineering students at MIT and management students at the Harvard University Extension School.